mcgurk/Ouman_EH-800_USB-serial/README.md

 - doesn't echo back
 - works with Raspberry Pi
 - couldn't get to work with ESP8266/USB-host-shield and Arduino IDE (something to do with CDC/ACM?)
+- cannot be used to set most values
+- altought only reading values is possible, firmware can be written and time/date can be changed and filesystem can be manipulated.
+So keep it secure from Internet!

 ```
 **********************************
 *          OUMAN EH-800          *